Read on to know more about the Culture of Rajasthan that makes it one of the most tourist-oriented states in India:

 Many traditional instruments are used by them that include sarangi, kamayach, dhols, shenhai, and been.
 Folk songs were usually for certain purposes like weddings or birth or were passed to tell a story of bravery or a romantic tale.
 They were usually in the form of ballads.
 The dance is varied as well.
 Dance differed among different tribes.
 It was mainly for the entertainment of the people and the king.
 Some of the dances include chang, ghoomer, bhopa, tejali, and kathipuli.
 Ghoomer dance, which originated in Udaipur, has gained international recognition and appreciation.

-The Umaid Bhavan Palace in Jodhpur is an architecture of Beaux Arts style along with a blend of eastern and western architectural styles in spite of being built by Maharaja Jai sign II, a Hindu ruler.
+The Umaid Bhavan Palace in Jodhpur is an architecture of Beaux-Arts style along with a blend of eastern and western architectural styles in spite of being built by Maharaja Jai sign II, a Hindu ruler.
 Jaisalmer Fort and Golden Fort were built in 1156 AD by the Rajput ruler Rawal Jaisal.
 The fort contains several gates, Jain temples and Havelis and is included as a world heritage site by UNESCO.
 There are only a few examples of architectural sites that Rajasthan holds.
-Other sites include memorials, forts, heritage hotels, etc.
+Other sites include memorials, forts, heritage hotels, etc. The Pink City of Jaipur has been named the UNESCO World Heritage Site in 2019.

 There has been a strong influence of religion on Rajasthan.
 Most residents of Rajasthan are Hindus (mainly Vaishnavas), Muslims, and Jains.
 There are various temples that are important pilgrim sites like the Lodrakar and Ranakpur Jain Temple, Jagdish temple, etc.